 The client connects from a random port to port 21 on the server and issues the PASV command.
 The server replies, indicating which (random) port it has opened for data transfer.

-The client connects from another random port to the random port specified in the server's response.
+The client connects from another random port to the random port specified in the PORT command from the server's response.
 Once connection is established, data transfers are made through these client and server ports.

 Let’s get started